 "Ratdolt developed an innovative technique derived from the methods used by bookbinders to stamp gold on leather.
 This involved strewing a powdered bonding agent (either resin or dried albumen) on the page and probably heating the metal types so that the gold-leaf would stick to the paper.
 For his 1488 edition of the 'Chronica Hungarorum', Ratdolt employed a simpler method using golden printing ink.
 His technique of printing in golden letters was first copied in 1499 by the Venetian printer Zacharias Kallierges" (Wagner, Als die Lettern laufen lernten.
 Inkunabeln aus der Bayerischen Staatsbibliothek München no. 20).

 There are two distinct states of the first edition.
-The second state has leaves a1-a9 set differently from the first state: the heading on a1v is in two lines rather than three and is set in the same type as the text rather than heading type; the three-sided woodcut border and woodcut initial P are added to a2r; the headline in red on a2r begins "Preclarissimus liber elementorum"; and headlines do not begin until a10r.
+These Renzo Baldasso designated in 2013 as the "standard" version and the "variant" version, of which far fewer copies are known.
+The variant version has leaves a1-a9 set differently from the standard version: the heading on a1v is in two lines rather than three and is set in the same type as the text rather than heading type; the three-sided woodcut border and woodcut initial P are added to a2r; the headline in red on a2r begins "Preclarissimus liber elementorum"; and headlines do not begin until a10r.
 "The two outer pages of sheet c1 also differ, having been evidently reprinted owing to errors in the text and the diagram. . . of the 12th proposition of the 4th book" (B.M.C. vol. 5, 285-286.).
-See Horblit, One Hundred Books Famous in Science (1964) no. 27. for a detailed illustrated comparison of the two states.
-Hook & Norman, The Haskell F. Norman Library of Science and Medicine (1991) no. 729.
+Baldasso, "Printing for the Doge: On the First Quire of the First Edition of the Liber elementorum Euclidis," La Bibliofilia, 115 (2013) 525-552.